SeldonIO/seldon-core/docs-gb/kubernetes/hpa-rps-autoscaling.md

     }
     ```

-    If we wanted the scaling metric to be computed based on inferences with a particular value
+    If you want the scaling metric to be computed based on inferences with a particular value
-    for any of those labels, we can add this in the HPA metric config, as in the example below
+    for any of those labels, you can add this in the HPA metric config, as in the example
     (targeting `method_type="rest"`):

     ```yaml